harikrishnan-chandran/YELP-Analytics-POC/BRD.md

 ### 1.1 Project Objective<a name="project-objective"></a>
 The purpose of this proof-of-concept is to **demonstrate the value of Yelp review data** by:
-- Building a **cost-efficient, end-to-end batch pipeline** on Google Cloud Platform (GCS → Dataflow → BigQuery).
+- Building a **cost-efficient, end-to-end batch pipeline** on Google Cloud Platform (GCS → Dataproc/Spark → BigQuery).
 - Surfacing **actionable insights** for Ratings, Sentiment, Geographic, and Trend analysis.
 - Producing a **simple Streamlit dashboard** for internal stakeholders.
 - Validating feasibility for a future production-grade solution.